Academic Records and Registration

 When all core courses for both majors and the liberal education requirements are completed, one diploma listing both majors will be issued.

 When adding or changing a major, minor, or certificate through the Declaration of Major Form, the student’s entire degree audit, including the original major, will update to the current Catalog in effect.
-A student who has completed a bachelor’s degree at Park University can choose to be evaluated as a degree-seeking student for a second bachelor’s degree.
+A student who has completed a bachelor’s degree at Park University must submit a new admissions application.

 - The accepted credit listed on the student’s transcript remains the same, but the accepted credit will be applied toward the second degree according to the catalog at the time the student re-enrolls.

 - A second degree audit is generated.
 Students who have previously earned a Park University degree must complete an additional 30 hours of residency hours.

 - Students entering Park University with a bachelor’s degree from an acceptable accredited college or university are required to meet the residency, major and/or certification requirements.